aghouraf/Docs/aspnetcore/web-api/advanced/api-conventions.md

 ---
 # Learn about web API conventions

-ASP.NET Core 2.2 introduces a way to extract common [API documentation](<xref:tutorials/web-api-help-pages-using-swagger>) and apply it multiple actions, or controllers, or all controllers within an assembly.
-Web API conventions are a substitute to decorating individual actions with <xref:Microsoft.AspNetCore.Mvc.ProducesResponseTypeAttribute>.
-It let you define the most common "conventional" return types and status codes that you return from your action with a way to select the convention method that applies to an action.
+ASP.NET Core 2.2 introduces a way to extract common [API documentation](xref:tutorials/web-api-help-pages-using-swagger) and apply it to multiple actions, controllers, or all controllers within an assembly.
+Web API conventions are a substitute for decorating individual actions with <xref:Microsoft.AspNetCore.Mvc.ProducesResponseTypeAttribute>.
+It allows you to define the most common "conventional" return types and status codes that you return from your action with a way to select the convention method that applies to an action.

 By default, ASP.NET Core MVC 2.2 ships with a set of default conventions, <xref:Microsoft.AspNetCore.Mvc.DefaultApiConventions>, that is based on the controller that ASP.NET Core scaffolds.
 If your actions follow the pattern that scaffolding produces, you should be successful using the default conventions.